 New Additions to the Words With Friends 2 Letter Words List: BU, EE, EO, FU, IB, IO, JA, JE, OO, OU, PO, TE, VU, YI

-The bottom line, however, is that the new 2 letter words make it a whole easier to play two words alongside each other.
+The bottom line, however, is that the new 2 letter words make it a lot easier to play two words alongside each other.
 How many times have you been unable to play a big move because it included an invalid word like IO or FU?
 Well, those two words and 12 others are now playable.
 Just imagine if a word like PIETA is already on the board.
 On the 5 spaces beneath that word, you play OTHER.
 In addition to your points for OTHER, you also get points for PO, IT, EH, TE and AR.
 Six words on one play!
 It wasn’t often you could make a move like that.
-But it’s now going to be a lot more common.
+But it’s going to be a lot more common from now on.

 Definitions Don’t Matter